 Predators, parasitic wasps and bees benefit from nectar and pollen provided by flowering cover crops.
-Differences in flower morphology, such as shape, size and colour, will influence the type of beneficial insects attracted to it.
+Differences in flower morphology, such as shape, size and colour (See Table on page 27), will influence the type of beneficial insects attracted to it.

-- Flat, open flowers pollen and nectar available to all shape and sizes of bees and predators
+• Flat, open flowers - pollen and nectar available to all shape and sizes of bees and predators

-- Narrow, closed flowers difficult for small bees and parasitic wasps to enter and obtain nectar and pollen A variety of flower morphologies provide resources to a diversity of beneficial insects.
+• Narrow, closed flowers - difficult for small bees and parasitic wasps to enter and obtain nectar and pollen

+A variety of flower morphologies provide resources to a diversity of beneficial insects.
 For example:

 - Buckwheat

 - Phacelia

 - Radish

 - Mustards

 - Canola

 - Sunflower

 - Lucerne

 - Marigold

 - Zinnias

 - Cilantro

 - Flax

+10. Integrate livestock

+It can be beneficial for livestock to utilise cover crops in orchards and vineyards.
+Many cover crops have good nutritional value, providing the opportunity to earn an extra income.
+Other benefits include controlling weeds as well as adding manure, saliva and urine to the soil, mimicking nature to allow for a more regenerative approach.

+Do keep the following in mind:

+- Do not send animals into blocks with waterlogged conditions to avoid compaction - Livestock can cause damage to the permanent crops by grazing leaves or scratching - Do not overgraze retain a portion of biomass for soil coverage - Some produce buyers do not permit livestock integration

+Bumblebee on forage peas

+Livestock integration

-Living mulch on plant rows
+11. Cover your plant rows

 Cover crops can be established as a living mulch on the berms ('bankies') and work rows of permanent crops.
-For many years cover crops were only established in work rows seeing that it was difficult to establish cover crops on plant rows.
+For many years cover crops were only established in work rows seeing that it was difficult to establish cover crops on plant/tree rows.
 The challenges of establishing cover crops on plant rows are:

 - Method of establishment

-- It should not compete too much (water and nutrients)
+- It should not compete too much (moisture and nutrients)

 - Growth height limitations

 Keeping these challenges in mind we have selected cover crops and techniques that overcome them all.
 The availability of soil moisture would determine if the cover crop should be annual or perennial.
 If the cover crop is an annual it is important that it has the ability to reseed itself the next year, otherwise you would have to establish it year after year.
-Excellent options (especially in the winter rainfall regions) are medics and subterranean clover.
+Excellent options (especially in winter rainfall regions) are medics and subterranean clover.
 It can be established during early autumn before the first rain arrives with the help of drip or micro irrigation.
-Medics work well in this regard by aggressively spreading its stolons, therefore, even if only sown underneath the drippers it could still cover the berm.
+Medics work well in this regard by aggressively spreading via stolons, therefore, even if only sown underneath the drippers it can still cover the berm.
 Where sufficient moisture is present, perennial options like white clover perform very well and provide year-round cover.
 White clover has a low growing and creeping growth habit and spreads with stolons.